Nolan Arenado Player Props: Cardinals vs. Reds

 Nolan Arenado At The Plate

-- Arenado enters this game on a four-game hitting streak.
-During his last outings, he's hitting .333 with two homers.
+- Among the qualifying batters in baseball, he ranks 41st in batting average, 101st in on-base percentage, and 35th in slugging.

+- Arenado is batting .421 with three homers during his last outings and is riding a five-game hitting streak.

-- Arenado has picked up a hit in 68.9% of his 61 games this season, with more than one hit in 29.5% of them.
+- Arenado has picked up a hit in 43 of 62 games this season, with multiple hits 19 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.